-As a result of competition in our industry, including from some competitors with significantly more resources or less debt than we have, we may find it more difficult to achieve favorable rental rates on our new or renewing customer contracts.
+As a result of competition in our industry, we may find it more difficult to achieve favorable rental rates on our new or renewing tenant leases.

 Our growth is dependent on our entering into new tenant leases (including amendments to leases upon modification of an existing installation), as well as renewing or renegotiating tenant leases when existing tenant leases terminate.
 Competition in our industry may make it more difficult for us to attract new customers, maintain or increase our gross margins or maintain or increase our market share.
-We face competition for site rental tenants from various sources, including:

-- other independent wireless infrastructure owners or operators, including sites, rooftops, water towers, broadcast towers, utility poles, DAS or other small cells: - · wireless carriers that own and operate their own wireless infrastructure and lease antenna space to other wireless communication companies; or - new alternative deployment methods in the wireless communication industry.
+We face competition for site rental tenants from various sources, including (1) other independent wireless infrastructure owners or operators, including sites, rooftops, broadcast towers, utility poles, DAS or other small cells, or (2) new alternative deployment methods in the wireless industry.

-New technologies may significantly reduce demand for our sites or negatively impact our revenues.
+New technologies may reduce demand for our sites or negatively impact our revenues.

-Improvements in the efficiency of wireless networks could reduce the demand for our sites.
-For example, signal combining technologies that permit one antenna to service multiple frequencies and, thereby, multiple customers, may reduce the need for our wireless infrastructure.
+Improvements in the efficiency, architecture, and design of wireless networks may reduce the demand for our sites.
+For example, new technologies that may promote network sharing, joint development, or resale agreements by our customers, such as signal combining technologies or network functions virtualization, may reduce the need for our wireless infrastructure.
 In addition, other technologies, such as WiFi, DAS, femtocells, other small cells, or satellite (such as low earth orbiting) and mesh transmission systems may, in the future, serve as substitutes for or alternatives to leasing that might otherwise be anticipated or expected on our wireless infrastructure had such technologies not existed.
-Any significant reduction in wireless infrastructure leasing demand resulting from the previously mentioned technologies or other technologies may negatively impact our revenues or otherwise have a material adverse effect on us.
+In addition, new technologies that enhance the range, efficiency, and capacity of wireless equipment could reduce demand for our wireless infrastructure.
+Any reduction in demand for our wireless infrastructure resulting from the new technologies may negatively impact our revenues or otherwise have a material adverse effect on us.